cormullion/juliamonomaster/website/index.md

 <img src="/assets/specimen_10.png" width="100%" alt="private use area">
 ~~~

 The obvious drawback to using characters in a Private Use Area is that you have to have installed the font wherever you want to see them rendered correctly, unless they’ve been converted to outlines or bitmaps.
-If the font isn’t installed (for example on GitHub), you have no idea what glyph - if any - will be displayed.
+If the font isn’t installed (for example on GitHub), you have no idea what glyph - if any - will be displayed to other people.

 Julia users: you can define these to be available at the REPL.
 For example, say you want the Julia dots to be available in the terminal when you type `\julialogo`~~~<span style="font-size: 1.5em;"></span>~~~ in a Julia session with the JuliaMono font active.
 Run this: